hideyukiinada/od/README.md

 jupyter nbconvert --to script object_detection.ipynb
 ```

-I had a problem in matplotlib's plot to actually display the generated images, so I added code to save images on the file system.
+At the end of the script, it contains the code to display a sample image using matplotlib, but I had a problem in matplotlib on my box, so I added code to save images on the file system using the PIL package.

+At the end of the step,

+???
+Add photo here.

+This photo is included in the source tree and licensed under [Apache License 2.0](https://github.com/tensorflow/models/blob/master/LICENSE)

 I started working on playing with object detection using TensorFlow's object detection API, so I'll use this page to record steps I have taken.
 This is still work in progress and this note is for me so that I won't forget the steps I had to take.